 - Corticosteroids.
-If you have severe preeclampsia or HELLP syndrome, corticosteroid medications can temporarily improve liver and platelet functioning to help prolong your pregnancy.
-Corticosteroids can also help your baby's lungs become more mature in as little as 48 hours — an important step in helping a premature baby prepare for life outside the womb.
+If you have severe preeclampsia or HELLP syndrome, corticosteroid medications can temporarily improve liver and platelet function to help prolong your pregnancy.
+Corticosteroids can also help your baby's lungs become more mature in as little as 48 hours — an important step in preparing a premature baby for life outside the womb.

-- Anticonvulsive medications.
-If your preeclampsia is severe, your doctor may prescribe an anticonvulsive medication, such as magnesium sulfate, to prevent a first seizure.
+- Anticonvulsant medications.
+If your preeclampsia is severe, your doctor may prescribe an anticonvulsant medication, such as magnesium sulfate, to prevent a first seizure.

-If you have more severe preeclampsia, you may need bed rest in the hospital.
-In the hospital, you may have regular nonstress tests or biophysical profiles to monitor your baby's well-being and measure the volume of amniotic fluid.
+Severe preeclampsia may require that you be hospitalized.
+In the hospital, your doctor may perform regular nonstress tests or biophysical profiles to monitor your baby's well-being and measure the volume of amniotic fluid.
 A lack of amniotic fluid is a sign of poor blood supply to the baby.

 If you're diagnosed with preeclampsia near the end of your pregnancy, your doctor may recommend inducing labor right away.
 The readiness of your cervix — whether it's beginning to open (dilate), thin (efface) and soften (ripen) — also may be a factor in determining whether or when labor will be induced.

-In more severe cases, it may not be possible to consider your baby's gestational age or the readiness of your cervix.
-If it's not possible to wait, your doctor may induce labor or schedule a C-section earlier in your pregnancy.
-During delivery, you may be given magnesium sulfate intravenously to increase uterine blood flow and prevent seizures.
+In severe cases, it may not be possible to consider your baby's gestational age or the readiness of your cervix.
+If it's not possible to wait, your doctor may induce labor or schedule a C-section right away.
+During delivery, you may be given magnesium sulfate intravenously to prevent seizures.